any-docs/css/content/guides/box_sizing/aspect_ratios/index.md

 In this example, we have a container {{htmlelement("div")}} that is `200px` wide, which includes `5px` of padding on each side.
 Therefore, the inline-size of the content box is `190px`.
 Without setting a height or width on the nested {{htmlelement("p")}} element, we know its inline-size is `190px`.
 With `aspect-ratio: 1` set, the paragraph will be `190px` tall, unless it has visible overflowing content causing it to be taller (which it doesn't).

 The height of the `<div>` element is not explicitly set, but it contains the `190px` tall paragraph, the `5px` of padding on top and bottom, and the combined heights of the default top and bottom margins of `<p>`.
 As a result, it is taller than it is wide.
-Both elements have a {{cssxref("border-radius")}} of `50%`, so the container is an oval while the child, with an `aspect-ratio` of `1` but no inline or block sizing explicitly defined, is a circle.
+Both elements have a `border-radius` of `50%`, so the container is an oval while the child, with an `aspect-ratio` of `1` but no inline or block sizing explicitly defined, is a circle.

 ```html live-sample___circle
 <div><p>Hello world</p></div>